 Who should enroll?

 All families with children entering grades K-8 can participate and those families with children who do not attend Catholic school are especially expected to enroll.
 Those preparing to receive sacraments must be enrolled in a faith formation program or be attending a Catholic school.

 Did you say families?
 Don’t you mean children or students?

 Thanks for being so observant.
 Indeed, we did say families.
-Our program is designed to support and enrich family life.
+A family faith formation program is designed to support and enrich family life.
 Families—meaning at least one parent or guardian (or designated adult) and all registered religious education participants from that household—will encounter Jesus through our Catholic Faith during the faith formation monthly sessions.

-“Education in the faith by the parents should begin in the child's earliest years.
+- “Education in the faith by the parents should begin in the child's earliest years.
 This already happens when family members help one another to grow in faith by the witness of a Christian life in keeping with the Gospel.
 Family catechesis precedes, accompanies, and enriches other forms of instruction in the faith.
 Parents have the mission of teaching their children to pray and to discover their vocation as children of God.
 The parish is the Eucharistic community and the heart of the liturgical life of Christian families; it is a privileged place for the catechesis of children and parents.”
 (Catechism of the Catholic Church #2226)

 What are the fees?